RoyceTheBiker/STFjord/README.md

 ## Terraform Actions

-The first argument to ''tfwrap.sh'' script is the action to take.
+The first argument to <mark>tfwrap.sh</mark> script is the action to take.
 The second argument is the settings.json file for the environment.

-The following actions are performed by ''tfwrap.sh''
+The following actions are performed by <mark>tfwrap.sh</mark>

 - verify
 - plan